If you’re anything of a movie-buff, you’re aware that the past decade of filmmaking, and in particular the past

 - Convenience, cont. — Digital cameras are much, much lighter and more versatile; films like 28 Days Later (2002) and Slumdog Millionaire (2008) would have been impossible to film without the ease of digital filmmaking (no quotes this time).
 It’s difficult, if not damn near impossible, to run across Indian slums with a 35mm strapped to your back, and clearing entire urban population centers requires efficient, fast setup that only digital productions can provide.

 - Digital filmmking can encourage greater practical stunts — As counterintuitive as it may sound, modern technology and in particular digital cameras allow for more versatile action filmmaking and hard-hitting, practical effects.
 Though few directors in this day and age have remained faithful to practical (i.e. non computer generated) action, that disheartening trend is mostly the fault of the rise of digital effects, not digital filmmaking itself.
-Fluid hand-to-hand combat in movies like Berandal depend on the ease of movement of the cameraman, and something like this year’s Mad Max: Fury Road (2015) used digital storage for not only an excess of takes at different angles, but also masking safety precautions that were necessary on an already massive tentpole budget of $150 million.
+Fluid hand-to-hand combat in movies like Berandal depend on the ease of movement of the cameraman, and something like this year’s Fury Road (2015) used digital storage for not only an excess of takes at different angles, but also masking safety precautions that were necessary on an already massive tentpole budget of $150 million.

 - Visual Variety — Additionally, there is something to be said about different storage formats for the sake of aesthetic variety; HD is recognizably different than film; it has a different “look” beyond its comparison in resolution and visual detail, and that difference need not be a bad thing; numerous commercial and non-commercial films have used different film and HD formats to highlight the various visual styles of those different formats.
 Everything from grain level to post-production digital-processing to higher digital speed (sensitivity to light) allows for a wider variety of images.
-Cinematic images cannot be reduced to resolution and pixel counts, and no movie is produced in a vacuum.

 - Distribution — Digital is the ultimate (and really only) means of widespread distribution and home-movie-viewing.

-- Movies and cinephilia will last regardless which medium most movies are shot and stored on — I never saw Aliens (1986) or even Star Wars (1977) in theatres, yet I fell in love with them all the same.
+- Movies and cinephilia will last regardless of which medium most movies are shot and stored on — I never saw Aliens (1986) or even Star Wars (1977) in theatres, yet I fell in love with them all the same.
 Great films will always be great, even if they’re not shown in 35mm in a massive commercial theatre.